 It will take practice.
 Don’t beat yourself up when you find yourself once again fawning over a client you should have never taken.
 Today is a new day, and you can give notice anytime.

-- Here are tips on what to say to fire a client, so it feels less scary.
+- Here are tips on how to fire a client in the best possible way, so it feels less scary.

 Say farewell to bad clients